 Many people use a revocable living trust because it gives them more control over the trust assets.
 Putting your house in a revocable trust still allows you to change the terms of the trust or remove the house from the trust if you want to.
 Taxes and personal finances are generally easier to manage with a revocable trust.

 Irrevocable trusts do offer some distinct advantages, though.
 You may want to put your house in an irrevocable trust if you need to lower your taxable estate for Medicaid eligibility or other income-restricted programs.
-Assets in an irrevocable trust also cannot be claimed by a creditor, offering you asset protection in the event you need to repay someone.
+Assets in an irrevocable trust usually cannot be claimed by a creditor, offering you asset protection in the event you need to repay someone.
 Assets in an irrevocable trust are also safe from the Medicaid estate recovery program.

 If you’re considering an irrevocable trust, know that it will have to pay its own tax returns (the trust manager, trustee, would file the returns).
 You may also want to have someone other than yourself manage it, for legal reasons.